medecins-du-monde/monitool/README.md

 # Monitool

 Monitool is an indicator monitoring application for humanitarian organisations built around 2014-2015, and regulary updated from user feedback since.

 It is used to follow the international programs of Medecins du Monde France.

-A demo version can be seen at http://monitool-training.medecinsdumonde.net
+A demo version can be seen at http://monitool-training.medecinsdumonde.net (no account is required to login).

 # About the code

 ## API

-The API code uses CouchDB 1 as database.
+The API is a NodeJS daemon which uses CouchDB 1 as database.

-It originally was an express.js API, but was ported to Koa to make the code leaner.
+It originally written with express.js, but was ported to Koa to make the code easier to read.

 - Uses async/await syntax everywhere.
 - Model validation is performed with `is-my-json-valid` and some custom code.